-When news releases occur, we often see the shorter time frame charts react first, and as a result some breakouts are only temporary.
-Most traders like looking toward 4 hour and above charts for sustained breakouts, however when news comes out, you could see a breakout in the 30 minute timeframe and below, however this will only last momentarily so traders must take advantage quickly.
+When news releases occur, we often see the shorter time frame charts react first, and as a result, some breakouts are only temporary.
+Most traders like looking toward 4 hours and above charts for sustained breakouts, however when news comes out, you could see a breakout in the 30-minute timeframe and below, however, this will only last momentarily so traders must take advantage quickly.

 Pros and Cons of Breakouts

 - High reward possibilities

 - Highest chances of incorrect moves, then correct

 Any trading indicator should not be used as a standalone.
 The best traders often combining a range of tools to form an overall strategy.
 Although when using the breakout system, it is tempting to only use an entry order above or below support and resistance, that will not be a perfectly executed trade.

 Here is a list of other trading strategies you can use alongside breakouts.